difuse-dartmouth/geography-extreme-climate-events/README.md

 ![DIFUSE Data Science Module.
 Geography 36: Climate Extremes on a Warming Planet.
 Professor Justin Mankin, Dartmouth College.
 Funded by NSF IUSE1917002](additional/repository_assets/DIFSUE-GEOG-36.png "DIFUSE Data Science Module.
 Geography 36: Climate Extremes on a Warming Planet.
 Professor Justin Mankin, Dartmouth College.
 Funded by NSF IUSE1917002")

-##### Module Description #####
-This module is used to learn and then apply dyad interaction modeling using an R-based programming module, with the help of the package 'dyAddon' and open-sourced datasets from the Data of Sets.

 This module was developed through the DIFUSE project at Dartmouth College and funded by the National Science Foundation award IUSE-1917002.